kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md

 \(30\) The inspection and maintenance tasks prescribed and specifically identified as preventive maintenance in a primary category aircraft type certificate or supplemental type certificate holder's approved special inspection and preventive maintenance program when accomplished on a primary category aircraft provided:

-\(i\) They are performed by the holder of at least a private pilot certificate issued under part 61 who is the registered owner (including co-owners) of the affected aircraft and who holds a certificate of competency for the affected aircraft (1) issued by a school approved under §147.21(e) of this chapter; (2) issued by the holder of the production certificate for that primary category aircraft that has a special training program approved under §21.24 of this subchapter; or (3) issued by another entity that has a course approved by the Administrator; and
+\(i\) They are performed by the holder of at least a private pilot certificate issued under part 61 who is the registered owner (including co-owners) of the affected aircraft and who holds a certificate of competency for the affected aircraft (1) issued by a school approved under [[Volume 3/H Schools and other certificated agencies/0147 Aviation maintenance technician schools.md#§147.21   General curriculum requirements.|§147.21]](e) of this chapter; (2) issued by the holder of the production certificate for that primary category aircraft that has a special training program approved under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.24   Issuance of type certificate: primary category aircraft.|§21.24]] of this subchapter; or (3) issued by another entity that has a course approved by the Administrator; and

 \(ii\) The inspections and maintenance tasks are performed in accordance with instructions contained by the special inspection and preventive maintenance program approved as part of the aircraft's type design or supplemental type design.

 \(31\) Removing and replacing self-contained, front instrument panel-mounted navigation and communication devices that employ tray-mounted connectors that connect the unit when the unit is installed into the instrument panel, (excluding automatic flight control systems, transponders, and microwave frequency distance measuring equipment (DME)).
 The approved unit must be designed to be readily and repeatedly removed and replaced, and pertinent instructions must be provided.
-Prior to the unit's intended use, and operational check must be performed in accordance with the applicable sections of part 91 of this chapter.
+Prior to the unit's intended use, and operational check must be performed in accordance with the applicable sections of [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md|part 91 of this chapter]].

 (Secs.
 313, 601 through 610, and 1102, Federal Aviation Act of 1958 as amended (49 U.S.C.
 1354, 1421 through 1430 and 1502); (49 U.S.C.
 106(g) (Revised Pub.
 L. 97-449, Jan.
-21, 1983); and [[Volume 1/B Procedural rules/0011 General rulemaking procedures.md#§11.45   Where and when do I file my comments?|14 CFR 11.45]])
+21, 1983); and 14 CFR 11.45)

 \[Doc.
 No. 1993, 29 FR 5451, Apr.
 23, 1964, as amended by Amdt.
 43-14, 37 FR 14291, June 19, 1972; Amdt.
 43-23, 47 FR 41086, Sept.
 16, 1982; Amdt.
 43-24, 49 FR 44602, Nov.
 7, 1984; Amdt.
 43-25, 51 FR 40703, Nov.
 7, 1986; Amdt.
 43-27, 52 FR 17277, May 6, 1987; Amdt.
 43-34, 57 FR 41369, Sept.
 9, 1992; Amdt.
 43-36, 61 FR 19501, May 1, 1996; Amdt.
 43-45, 77 FR 71096, Nov.
 29, 2012\]